ansys/pymotorcad/doc/source/methods/index.rst

 Motor-CAD errors
 ----------------

-A class/exception type used for obtaining and handling errors from Motor-CAD.
+A class/exception type is used to obtain and handle errors from Motor-CAD.
-For descriptions, see
+For more information, see
 :ref:`MotorCAD_errors`.

 .. toctree::